Read about our experience of using Airbnb in Sri Lanka and reviews of places we stayed at in Negombo, Kandy and Ella.

 Using Airbnb in Sri Lanka

-The process of booking with Airbnb is quite straightforward.
+If you are new to using Airbnb it is helpful to know that the process of booking with Airbnb is quite straightforward.
 First you need to register with them and complete a bit of information about yourself which the hosts can then see.
 At the end of the day, they’re going to be inviting you to stay in their home, so they need to know a bit about you, just as much as you want to know about them.
 Once you find one you like, you select the dates you want to stay and then contact the host to request to book.
 They then have to accept your request before you go ahead and complete your booking with payment.
 The payment does include a small service fee for Airbnb.

-So what were our experiences of Airbnb in Sri Lanka?
+What were our experiences of Airbnb in Sri Lanka?

 For our Airbnb in Ngombo we chose Sunrise Palace as the photos made it look very modern and clean and it was only £19 per night (plus a one off £3 service fee per booking) and this included breakfast.
 We decided to stay for one night at the start of our holiday and one night at the end.
 As it wasn’t too far from the airport it seemed like a good choice – we were not disappointed.
 Communication with your host is so important as not only are they are keen to help you, you can get a lot of really useful information from them.
 We contacted Saminda and he was able to arrange for a taxi to collect us from the airport, a tuktuk for a tour of the area and also book our train tickets to Kandy for the following day.